 Being an Essex modern languages graduate places you in a very advantageous position.
 You will be able to speak and write fluently, or to a very competent standard, in up to four languages.
 Language skills are in scarce supply and can be used in almost any job.

-Alongside skills in translation, interpreting and subtitling, you also gain key employability skills such as researching and writing for specific purposes.
+Alongside skills in translation and subtitling, you also gain key employability skills such as researching and writing for specific purposes.

 "The seminars have been informal and fun, and we’ve been allowed to develop our linguistic ability through several types of assignments and oral examinations.
 At Essex, I have been particularly impressed by the number of international students and the range of activities available to students.
 These years will undoubtedly be the best of my life."